-Started by the City of Seattle in 2015, Ready to Work provides opportunities for the least proficient English language learners (ESOL levels 1-3) to work towards economic self-sufficiency.
+Ready to Work is a comprehensive program providing opportunities for people with very limited English (ESOL levels 1-3) to work towards economic self-sufficiency.
 English language learning is supplemented with job placement services and ongoing skills training opportunities appropriate for the student’s English proficiency level.

-Ready to Work - SE Seattle: Literacy Source partners with the City of Seattle, HomeSight, and Asian Counseling and Referral Service to offer two Ready to Work (RTW) classes in Seattle’s Rainier Valley.
-Classes are four days per week, featuring a workforce-readiness curriculum that includes career exploration, job-hunting skills, work-based communication, and planning for next steps in employment or education.
+With funding from Seattle’s Office of Immigrant and Refugee Affairs, Literacy Source partners with Asian Counseling and Referral Service (ACRS) and HomeSight to offer two RTW classes in SE Seattle.
+Classes are held four days per week, featuring a workforce-readiness curriculum that includes career exploration, job-hunting skills, work-based communication, and planning for next steps in employment or education.

-Ready to Work - North Seattle: Beginning in the Spring of 2017, Literacy Source will offer a Ready to Work program at our Learning Center in Lake City.
+Beginning in Spring 2017, we'll be adding a comprehensive RTW program to our Learning Center in Lake City.

 Banner photo courtesy of Alabastro Photography